appcelerator/amplify-tooling/packages/amplify-auth-sdk/README.md

 All other authentication methods are non-interactive and pass along the parameters specified in the `Auth()` constructor to complete the authentication process.

+If the account is already in the token store with valid access and refresh tokens, then it is returned instead of going through the authentication process unless the `code` option is specified.
+If the `code` is passed in, it is assumed that effort was made to retrieve the code and thus the intention was to get fresh tokens.

 ##### `options`: (Object) [optional]

  * General: